QwenLM/Qwen3-Coder/README.md

 self.use_only_ssd = True  # if True - no cache [Stats] Tokens: 256 | Time: 239.72s | Speed: 1.07 t/s
 self.use_ram = False  # if False - only VRAM cache [Stats] Tokens: 422 | Time: 290.53s | Speed: 1.45 t/s
 ```
-* You can run model on 6Gb VRAM with this config, used pinned gpu buffer for fast loading from ssd, used 4.6 Gb VRAM, 0.15Gb pinned RAM buffer, with more free VRAM used you can use longer context
+* You can run 80b parameters model on 6Gb VRAM with this config, used pinned gpu buffer for fast loading from ssd, used 4.6 Gb VRAM, 0.15Gb pinned RAM buffer, with more free VRAM you can use longer context

 <p align="center">
     <img src="https://qianwen-res.oss-cn-beijing.aliyuncs.com/Qwen3-Coder/qwen3_coder.png" width="400"/>